 Ajit Jain is a businessman from India, who has earned the respect and high-regards of Berkshire Hathaway's Warren Buffett.
 He is one of the top choices to be his successor when Buffet steps down as the CEO of the famed financial institution.
 Jain has an impressive history that is well worth reviewing.
 He's a very important man in the business world and we wanted to know more about him.
 We learned some interesting facts about the protege of Mr. Buffet.
 Here are 20 things that you probably didn't know about Ajit Jain.

 Ajit was born in Orissa, India in 1951, which is an area on the coast.
-This makes him 68 years old, and a junior to the 80-year-old Buffett.
+This currently makes him 72 years old, and a junior to the 80-year-old Buffett.
 He lived in his native India until 1978, when he relocated to the United States.
 He was just 25 years old at the time that he moved to continue his education.

 2. He's highly educated